szczyglis-dev/js-ai-body-tracker/README.md

 The above code will make the console display a set of points detected in the image when rendering each frame.

-You can define hooks for 4 types of events:
+You can define hooks for five types of events:

-`beforeupdate` - hook executes before canvas render in every frame
+- `beforeupdate` - Executes before the canvas is rendered in every frame

-`afterupdate` - hook executes after canvas render in every frame
+- `afterupdate` - Executes after the canvas is rendered in every frame

-`statuschange` - hook executes when status was changed
+- `statuschange` - Executes when the status changes

-`detectorerror` - hook executes when detector error occured
+- `detectorerror` - Executes when a detector error occurs

-`videoerror` - hook executes when video/stream error occured
+- `videoerror` - Executes when a video/stream error occurs

-Defining a hook is as follows:
+Defining a hook is done as follows:

 ```js
 tracker.on('HOOK_TYPE', function(value) {
 	// do something with value
 });
 ```
-**3D pose estimation**
+**3D Pose Estimation**

-To display the detected points in 3D space, turn on the `enable3D` option, as shown below:
+To display the detected points in 3D space, enable the `enable3D` option, as shown below:
 ```js
 tracker.enable3D = true;
 ```
-A HTML element (e.g. div) must also be created, which will act as a container for the 3D output.
-To do this, define the element as below:
+An HTML element (e.g., a div) must also be created to act as a container for the 3D output.
+Define the element as shown below:
 ```html
 <body>
 	...